Puʻuhonua o Waiʻanae: Criticism

 Throughout the years, the state government has threatened sweeps, or clearing, of The Village due to local complaints and environmental concerns.
 The neighboring communities blamed excessive water usage, garbage buildup, and vandalism on the large homeless community, as well as claiming that certain burglaries traced back to "people [...] from that area, boat harbor."
 Another reason The Department of Land and Natural Resources gave for a sweep was that The Village sits above the habitat of a rare local breed of shrimp, the opae ula, as well as an ancient burial ground.
 In response to the complaints and the DLNR, Borge says that she offered to pay for water usage and asked how the residents of Pu'uhonua o Wai'anae could better care for the shrimp populations.
 In March 2018, after warning of a sweep, Borge requested a private meeting with Governor David Ige, and he agreed.
 After speaking for 2 hours, during which Borge tried to convey that Pu'uhonua o Wai'anae was not like other homeless encampments, Governor Ige announced that there would be no sweep and we would work with Borge and the leaders of The Village to find another solution.
-Both the governor and Mayor of Honolulu Kirk Caldwell are supportive of the plan for Pu'uhonua o Wai'anae to move and transition to a permanent agri-village.
+Both the governor and Honolulu mayor Kirk Caldwell are supportive of the plan for Pu'uhonua o Wai'anae to move and transition to a permanent agri-village.
 Residents of the nearby Piliuka Homes have mixed reactions to their future neighbors.